 Following the announcement from FStech Benno Wasserstein, Managing Director at Box UK, commented:

 “It’s fantastic to see the Investec Asset Management site recognised by one of the financial sector’s leading awards bodies; our team has helped create a high-impact website that supports truly valuable interactions, and its inclusion on this impressive shortlist is validation of all the hard work that has gone into the project.
 We’re incredibly proud of our long-standing relationship with IAM, and are looking forward to further enhancing the online experience for their users through a continuing programme of work.”

 The winners of the 2014 FStech Awards will be revealed at a gala dinner at the London Lancaster Hotel on 27th March; an event that was last year attended by over 400 leaders from across the financial sector.
 In the meantime, you can find out more about Investec Asset Management’s redesigned website by reading our project case study.

-Now their 14th year, the FStech Awards is an international event recognising financial services institutions and technology suppliers who are leading the way in such areas as social media, customer service, compliance, mobile, online, systems integration, outsourcing and data governance.
+Now in their 14th year, the FStech Awards is an international event recognising financial services institutions and technology suppliers who are leading the way in such areas as social media, customer service, compliance, mobile, online, systems integration, outsourcing and data governance.

 Investec Asset Management is a specialist provider of active investment products and services.
 Established in South Africa in 1991, the firm has been built from a small start-up into an international business.
 Their clients include some of the world’s largest private and public sector pension funds and range from foundations and central banks to intermediated and direct investors.